 There’s also a small park here if the kids want a little play break.
 And you can find free parking in front of Nissan Stadium along Titans Way, next to the railroad track.

-Parking is super expensive within the city so this tip will save you loads of money, as well as giving you a wonderful walk with views into the city.
+Parking is super expensive within the city so park your vehicles here and save loads of money, as well as giving you a wonderful walk with views into the city.

 9. Experience the Nashville Symphony